singchan/OLD-www.silex.me-2020/content/pages/create.md

   design, pixel perfect.<br>If a feature is missing,<br>we will help you learn how to use HTML and CSS from within Silex.</p>"
 section6: "<h2>Silex Publication,<br>Get Online, be Lightning Fast!</h2><p>Publish
-  your website to any hosting - we provide with free options even with your own domain name and without ads.</p>"
+  your website to any hosting<br>We provide free hosting solutions<br>even with your own domain name and without ads.</p>"
 section9: "<h2>Hacking Without Limits</h2><h3>Open to your code at every level</h3><p>You
   can code from within the editor, with immediate feedback and the deployment capabilities of Silex.
 Add any front end feature.
 Plug into any third party API, add transitions,